infomark-org/infomark-docs/docs/content/guides/overview.md

 ./infomark console configuration create-compose infomark-config.yml > docker-compose.yml
 ```

 It will create a ready-to-use docker-compose file.
-For all following commands the configuration file `infomark-config.yml` is required.
+For all following commands, the configuration file `infomark-config.yml` is required.
 These commands expect this configuration file to be specified in the environment variable `INFOMARK_CONFIG_FILE`.
 You might want to specify this information by

 ```bash
 export INFOMARK_CONFIG_FILE=/absolute/path/to/infomark-config.yml